-- SOC 1113 INTRODUCTION TO SOCIAL SCIENCE--The fundamental principles of sociology are presented in an interesting and practical manner for the beginner.
+SEC/TBT 1113.
+Instruction and practice in using the spreadsheet, data base, word processing, and MS DOS will be emphasized in this course.
+Three hours; 3 credits. - TBT 2443 MEDICAL OFFICE PROCEDURES -- Prerequisite: Typewriting or equivalent.
+Study of the general duties and responsibilities of medical secretaries.
+Three hours; 3 credits. - SOCIOLOGY SOC 1113 INTRODUCTION TO SOCIAL SCIENCE--The fundamental principles of sociology are presented in an interesting and practical manner for the beginner.
 Three hours; 3 credits. - SOC 1123 AMERICAN INSTITUTION AND ORGANIZATIONS--Changes since the Industrial Revolution.
 Roles followed by the individual interactions between individuals and between individuals and groups.
 Three hours; 3 credits. - SOC 2113 INTRODUCTION TO SOCIOLOGY--Deals with human relationships.
-Students will receive a synopsis of the whole field of sociology; including the social world, the social and cultural process within this world, and the integration of these processes in relation to the individual, and group, and the institution.
+Students will receive a synopsis of the whole field of sociology; including the social world, the social and cultural process within this world, and the integration of these processes in relation to the individual and group, and the institution.
 Three hours; 3 credits. - SOC 2123 INTRODUCTION TO SOCIOLOGY--A continuation of SOC 2113.
 Three hours; 3 credits. - SOC 2133 SOCIAL PROBLEMS--A study of the nature, scope, and effects of the major social problems of today and the theoretical preventive measures to alleviate them.
 Course includes such problems as unemployment, urbanization, crime, juvenile delinquency, alcoholism, drug addiction, and disaster, family problems include the aged, mentally ill, and retarded.
 Field trips to more fully acquaint students with social problems.
-Three hours; 3 credits. - SOC 2143 MARRIAGE AND FAMILY--A study of the family as a cultural unit, the institution of marraige, the problems of parenthood and of social-economic adjustments to society.
+Three hours; 3 credits. - SOC 2143 MARRIAGE AND FAMILY--A study of the family as a cultural unit, the institution of marriage, the problems of parenthood and of social-economic adjustments to society.
 Three hours; 3 credits.